 Instructions

-- Whisk the brown sugar, granulated sugar, oil, eggs, applesauce, and vanilla together in a large bowl until combined and no brown sugar lumps remain.
-In another large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves together.
-Pour the wet ingredients into the dry ingredients and, using a rubber spatula or wooden spoon, fold the ingredients together until just combined.
-Fold in the carrots and 1 cup of the toasted pecans.
-(The rest of the pecans are for garnish.)
+- In another large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves together.
+Pour the wet ingredients into the dry ingredients and, using a spatula or wooden spoon, fold the ingredients together until just combined.
+Fold in the carrots and 1 cup (about 120g) of the toasted nuts.
+(The rest of the nuts are for garnish.)
+Pour/spoon the batter evenly into the prepared cake pans.

 Notes

-- Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Wooden Spoon | Spatula | 9-Inch Round Cake Pans | Electric Mixer (Handheld or Stand) | Cake Turntable | Icing Spatula | Cake Carrier (for storage)
+- Special Tools (affiliate links): Baking Sheet | Silicone Baking Mat or Parchment Paper | Box Grater | Glass Mixing Bowl | Whisk | Wooden Spoon | Silicone Spatula | 9-inch Round Cake Pans | Electric Mixer (Handheld or Stand) | Cake Turntable | Icing Spatula | Cake Carrier (for storage)

 - Applesauce: Instead of applesauce, you can use 3/4 cup crushed pineapple if desired.
 Slightly drain the canned crushed pineapple first.
-You want it the consistency of applesauce– not too watery.
+You want it the consistency of applesauce—not too watery.
 You could also use 3/4 cup mashed bananas, sour cream, plain yogurt, or canned pumpkin puree.

 - Carrots: My #1 tip for carrot cakes is to grate whole carrots at home.
 Do not use packaged pre-shredded carrots because they are hard and dry.